 About the course

 The School Direct PGCE route offers a mix of a traditional university-based PGCE with school-based learning across the Alliance partner schools to give you the best of both worlds.
 This route enables you to draw on the expertise of your placement schools, the Alliance Training Manager, Specialist Leaders of Education (SLE) and the HEI (the University of the West of England) over a year of training.
-Some sessions take place at Whitehall Primary School in a small group setting, where you can benefit from bespoke input in a group of no more than 20.
+Some sessions take place at Blaise Primary School in a small group setting, where you can benefit from bespoke input in a group of no more than 20.
 This is not a salaried route and so normal tuition fees apply.

 This programme has an academic element, with a small number of assignments across the year, working at Masters' level.
 You will have a school-based mentor, link tutor (from the HEI) and training with the Alliance Training Manager and outstanding class teachers from across the city.

 Assessment is ongoing while training at a school.
 This will include a weekly observation with feedback and also a weekly meeting with your mentor to discuss progress against the Teachers' Standards.